ContractAutomataProject/CATLib_GraphLogicA/README.md

 and follow the instructions.
 The executable class is located under `src/main/java/it/github/contractautomata/maze/twoagentsproblem/AppMazeTwoAgents.java`.
 The release also contains the log of reproduction of the jar with the various options.

+For running VoxLogicA, first copy the png images generated from the previous step into

+`src/test/java/io/github/contractautomata/maze/resources/twoagentsimages/png`

-For running VoxLogicA download VoxLogicA 1.0 from here:
+Then download VoxLogicA 1.0 from here:

 https://github.com/vincenzoml/VoxLogicA/releases/tag/v1.0-experimental